aeonSolutions/aeonlabs-open-software-catalogue/README.md

 </p>

 # Open Software Catalogue
 ░ ░[AeonLabs](https://www.linkedin.com/company/aeonlabs/), a personal brand of Miguel T., is about conceptualization, design, and prototyping of technology solutions for Enterprise businesses and Institutions.
-To know more about the author visit his [LinkedIn profile](https://www.linkedin.com/in/migueltomas/). <br>
+To know more about the author visit his [LinkedIn profile](https://www.linkedin.com/in/migueltomas/).
+See [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/How-to-Hire-AeonLabs) how to hire AeonLabs. <br>

 This is the catalogue for all my open source code and software apps to date.
 Make sure to also check my Open Hardware Electronics Catalogue [here](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/README.md).